 Video surveillance is a common means of collecting and processing personal data, and as such, it is subject to the General Data Protection Regulation (“GDPR”).

-Under the GDPR, the use of video surveillance is legal only if it is carried out in accordance with the principles of data processing, which include lawfulness, fairness, and transparency.
+Under the GDPR, the use of video surveillance is legal only if it is carried out by the principles of data processing, which include lawfulness, fairness, and transparency.
 This means that organizations must have a clear and lawful basis for using video surveillance and must inform individuals about their use of the technology.
-In this blog post, we’ll explore the lawful basis for video surveillance in relation to the GDPR and what businesses and organizations need to consider when using these technologies.
+In this blog post, we’ll explore the lawful basis for video surveillance about the GDPR and what businesses and organizations need to consider when using these technologies.

 - Contract: Organizations can rely on the contract lawful basis if the processing of personal data is necessary for the performance of a contract to which the individual is a party.
 For example, an organization may use video surveillance to monitor employee attendance and performance as part of their employment contract.

 - Legal obligation: Organizations can rely on the legal obligation lawful basis if the processing of personal data is necessary to comply with a legal obligation.
 For example, an organization may be required to use video surveillance to comply with health and safety regulations.

 - Vital interest: Organizations can rely on the vital interests lawful basis if the processing of personal data is necessary to protect the vital interests of the individual or of another person.
 This might include the use of video surveillance to prevent crime or protect individuals from harm.

 - Public task: Organizations can rely on the public task lawful basis if the processing of personal data is necessary for the performance of a task carried out in the public interest.
 For example, an organization may use video surveillance to monitor public areas for the purpose of public safety.